eilifm/holtwintersts/README.md

 Write a simple to read yet complete implementation of Holt Winter's smoothing/forecasting for use by RIT students.
 This implementation should support multiple seasons.

+# Documentation
+Unfortunately I cannot host the docs on GitHub pages at this time.
+To view documentation, download this repository and open `docs/index.html` in your browser of choice.

+Docs of course can be built by `cd docs_gen && make html` from a bash shell.

 # Implementation
 ## Currently Implemented (original scope)